unfoldedcircle/ucd3-firmware/doc/websocket-api.md

 and also in the `auth_required` message.
 Field name: `features`.

 - Bit 0: support for disabling IR repeat response messages.
 Default: disabled.
+- Bit 1: `ir_send` command supports the `hold` parameter to send ir command for x milliseconds.

 #### Optimized IR Repeat Handling